Deviationism: Browderism

 Before World War II the Communist Party USA (CPUSA) had always received directives and funds from the Soviet Union via courier.
 Moscow's most effective control had been through Comintern representatives.

-Earl Browder, CPUSA leader, accepted the Molotov–Ribbentrop Pact of August 1939 without hesitation.
+CPUSA leader Earl Browder accepted the Molotov–Ribbentrop Pact of August 1939 without hesitation.
 Comintern did find it necessary to fine-tune the CPUSA's stance.
 Immediately after the Pact, Georgi Dimitrov, chief of the Comintern, sent a ciphered message to Browder explaining that the CPUSA's line supporting the Pact was not fully correct because while it broke with President Franklin Roosevelt's policy of supporting Britain, France, and Lend-Lease aid, it failed to take the additional step of breaking with FDR's domestic policies as well.
 Browder and the CPUSA immediately made the required changes in its policies, and in 1940 the CPUSA did its best to oppose FDR's reelection to the presidency.

 World War II reduced the direct organization ties of CPUSA to Comintern and drastically reduced the volume of communications.
 Postal communications was less reliable and often delayed and subject to government inspection.
-International cable traffic was routinely reviewed by war-time security officials.
+International cable traffic was routinely reviewed by wartime security officials.
 Travel to the USSR became increasingly difficult.
 In 1940 the Voorhis Act was passed imposing regulatory requirements on domestic American organizations with foreign government ties.
 To avoid the Voorhis Act, in November 1940, CPUSA, with Comintern permission, severed its official membership in the Communist International, and the last officially designated CPUSA representative in Moscow left in 1941.

 Browder developed the doctrine of indefinite collaboration with capitalism and the Harry Bridges doctrine of postwar extension of the no-strike pledge.

 The wartime coalition gave Browder the vision of an Americanized Communist Party working with other American parties to solve the urgent questions facing the nation.
 To this end he began a policy of naturalizing the party, relaxing its discipline, and moderating its sectarianism.
 He transformed the wartime tactic of national unity into a postwar strategy and argued the possibility that progressive capitalism, to save itself, would embark on policies favorable to the workers at home and to the Soviet Union abroad.

 In April 1945, however, Jacques Duclos of the French Communist Party, formerly high in the Comintern, published a repudiation of Browderism.

-Publication of the attack by the New York World-Telegram panicked the CPUSA into drastic action against Browder: they unceremoniously expelled him in February 1946.
+Publication of the attack by the New York World–Telegram panicked the CPUSA into drastic action against Browder: it unceremoniously expelled him in February 1946.

 Titoism

-Titoism is a form of Leninism based on the regime of Marshal Josip Broz Tito post-World War II in Yugoslavia.
+Titoism is a form of Leninism based on the post-World War II regime of Marshal Josip Broz Tito in Yugoslavia.
 While formerly heading a Comintern liberation movement, after the war Tito broke with Moscow and insisted Yugoslavia was to be non-aligned with neither NATO nor the Warsaw Pact.
 Tito called for "national unity" and "self-management" which enabled Yugoslavia to form relationships independent of the superpowers with other governments during the Cold War.